-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have hhonors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

-Students pursuing a bachelor's degree in English will be able to complete their first two years of college with courses at Lake Michigan College.
+About the Area of Study Students pursuing a bachelor's degree in English will be able to complete their first two years of college with courses at Lake Michigan College.
 All courses in English and other recommended courses are transferable to other institutions in Michigan and elsewhere.